PiyushGandhi1210/piyushgandhi1210.github.io/_pages/publications.md

 [**Extinguishing the Blaze: Impact of Crop Residue Management on Stubble Burning in India**](/files/Piyush_Job_Market_Paper.pdf)

-**Abstract**: Crop residue burning is a major environmental concern in India, exposing millions to hazardous air pollution.
-A key driver is the narrow planting window between rice harvesting and wheat sowing, compounded by limited knowledge of sustainable residue management.
-In a randomized controlled trial with rice farmers in India, I evaluate the impact of subsidizing early-maturity rice seeds—giving farmers more time to manage residues—and providing technical training on sustainable disposal methods.
-Preliminary results suggest that seed subsidies reduce burning by 19 percentage points, and combining subsidies with training reduces burning by 26 percentage points.
-A back-of-the-envelope calculation using ITT estimates and the social cost of carbon in India suggests that a $3 per acre seed subsidy reduces CO₂ emissions worth $44 per acre.
+**Abstract**: Crop residue burning is a major source of air pollution in India, driven by the short window between rice harvesting and wheat sowing, and limited awareness of sustainable alternatives.
+This study evaluates the impact of subsidizing early-maturity variety rice seeds (EMV) and providing technical training on residue management, using a randomized controlled trial in Punjab, India.
+Relative to the control group, providing subsidies alone increases sustainable harvesting by 3.57 acres (123% increase over the control group).
+When combined with training, the effect rises to 4.60 acres (a 158% improvement relative to the control mean).
+Training enhances the impact of subsidies by promoting greater EMV adoption and addressing knowledge gaps in sustainable residue management.
+Treated farmers reported improved awareness and confidence in alternatives to burning, with some learning occurring even in the subsidy-only group.
+Instrumental variable estimates suggest that adopting EMVs on one additional acre increases sustainable harvesting by 1.35 acres.
+These findings offer the first causal evidence that India’s policy push for EMV adoption can effectively curb residue burning.
+I also find that the effects are stronger for farmers who were more aware of alternate methods of residue management at the baseline, and weaker for larger farmers.
+A costbenefit calculation suggests that each $1 spent generates $32.28 of social benefits in the Seed Subsidy Only group and $28.35 in the Subsidy and Training group, highlighting the environmental and economic efficiency of scaling this policy intervention.

 #### **Funding**
 [CEGA](https://cega.berkeley.edu), [PEDL](https://pedl.cepr.org), [Center for Economic Justice and Action (UCSC)](https://economicjustice.ucsc.edu), [Agricultural Experiment Station (UCSC)](https://www.ucsc.edu/agricultural-experiment-station/) and [Department of Economics (UCSC)](https://economics.ucsc.edu)